-The Design Technologist Program applies varied teaching methods, which together support the above-mentioned and promote the achievement of the learning objectives, described in the curriculum.
+The academy degree programme in Design, Technology & Business applies varied teaching methods, which together support the above-mentioned and promote the achievement of the learning objectives, described in the curriculum.

 The main emphasize of the teaching methods is dialog based classroom teaching, assignments and group projects.
 However, working in study groups, individual assignments and projects, group and class presentations, interdisciplinary cases and much more are also included.